-On account of adoption of Ind AS 109, the Company uses expected credit loss model to assess the impairment loss or gain.
+The Company uses expected credit loss model to assess the impairment loss or gain.
 The Company uses a provision matrix to compute the expected credit loss allowance for dues from collection agencies.
 The provision matrix takes into account available external and internal credit risk factors such as default risk of industry, credit ratings from credit rating agencies and historical experience for customers.
-During the period, the Company has written off ₹3,033,069 (31 March 2017: ₹1,518,815) of dues from collection agencies.
+During the period, the Company has written off ₹114,610 (31 March 2018: ₹3,033,069) of dues from collection agencies.